TransPeshawar: Stations

-TransPeshawar's 32 stations feature passing lanes at each station, allowing the function of a "direct service" system in which buses from suburban areas can access TransPeshawar's dedicated bus-lanes for use as an express service directly to the city's centre.
+TransPeshawar's 30 stations feature passing lanes at each station, allowing the function of a "direct service" system in which buses from suburban areas can access TransPeshawar's dedicated bus-lanes for use as an express service directly to the city's centre.
 Each station is on average 850 metres from the previous station, with an estimated travel time of 2 minutes between adjacent stations.
 Stations, unlike the buses themselves, are not air conditioned.

 Feeder system

-The TransPeshawar system in phase 2 will be complemented by a feeder system consisting of 8 routes extending 68 kilometres.
-Feeder buses will use dedicated BRT lanes as needed before exiting the system and entering onto city streets as on-street bus service.
-The feeder routes will add an additional 100 stations along those feeder lines, all of which will be new construction.
-Feeder station will be spaced approximately 300–500 metres from one another.
+The TransPeshawar system in phase 2 is complemented by a feeder system consisting of 8 routes extending 68 kilometres.
+Feeder buses use dedicated BRT lanes as needed before exiting the system and entering onto city streets as on-street bus service.
+The feeder routes add an additional 100 stops along those feeder lines, all of which will be new construction.
+Feeder stations are spaced approximately 300–500 metres from one another.

 Construction

-Construction of the east–west corridor was done in 3 phases:
+The east–west corridor was completed in 3 phases: